sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 Each section lists the project followed by the main contact person for that project.

- * [:days4/projects/packaging: Packaging and Distributing SAGE] -- Didier Deshommes
+ * [:days4/projects/packaging: Packaging and Distributing SAGE] -- Nick Alexander :-)

  * [:days4/projects/nb: The SAGE Notebook] -- William Stein